BSA Bantam 350 (2026) – Review

 Triumph’s Speed 400 and Scrambler 400X are undoubtedly faster and more accomplished bikes, and topped the sales in this class last year, but they’re much pricier as well, both coming in at well over £5k.

-BSA is offering five colour options initially: grey, red, yellow, blue or black, but it’s not yet clear whether any will carry a price premium over the base £3,499.
+BSA is offering five colour options initially: grey, red, yellow, blue or black, and they are available at its 33 UK dealers now.

 2026 BSA Bantam 350 - Engine & Performance